lengfeld/blockdiff/blockdiff.md

 Argument 'patch' is the patch to read the patch file or '-' to read the patch directly from stdin.

+Pass the argument '--fast' to only read and print the information from the header and footer structure in the patch file.
+This speeds up the execution time considerably, because not the whole file must be traversed.
+Note: Not all information can be printed and the 'patch' argument must be seekable, e.g. reading from stdin fails.

 If the consumed patch file is corrupted, e.g. contains a bitflip, the command aborts, prints an error message on stderr and returns the exit code `6`.